JoshBradshaw/joshbradshaw.github.io/_posts/2015-05-20-hardware-hacking.markdown

 ## Power Supplies

 In Orion's lab, we powered our circuits using high quality linear power supplies.
-Those power supplies have two advantages over cheap power supplies.They are low noise, and they provide an output voltage that doesn't drift over time.
+Those power supplies have two advantages over cheap power supplies.
+They are low noise, and they provide an output voltage that doesn't drift over time.

 Power supplies with those two advantages tend to me expensive.
 When working on a budget you essentially have two power supply options:

 1. Switch mode power supplies, like the ones that you use to power your phone and laptop.
 Switch mode supplies have noisy voltage outputs.
 If not filtered out, this output voltage noise will disrupt your analog circuitry, such as your sensors.
 If you're using switch mode supplies, use [bypass capacitors](http://www.seattlerobotics.org/encoder/jun97/basics.html) and [voltage regulators](https://www.sparkfun.com/products/107) to ensure optimal performance of your analog circuitry.
 2. Batteries are nearly ideal voltage sources, with the obvious drawback that they run dead.
 Before choosing a battery solution, you need to carefully consider the power consumption of your circuit (the simplest way is to power it up, measure the current it draws and use P=VI).
-Also, look at the data-sheets of your components and see whether or not they will work when the battery voltage drops as it begins to run dead.
+Also, look at the data-sheets of your components to see whether or not they will continue to work when the battery voltage eventually drops.

 ## Enclosures

 Enclosures are great.
 They transform your sketchy prototype into an awesome looking product.
-At SickKids I pretty much exclusively used these [beautiful aluminum guitar effect stomp boxes](https://www.creatroninc.com/product/aluminum-enclosure-120x95x35mm/?search_query=case&results=34).
+At SickKids I pretty much exclusively used these [nice aluminum guitar effect stomp boxes](https://www.creatroninc.com/product/aluminum-enclosure-120x95x35mm/?search_query=case&results=34).
 Being aluminum, it's very easy to drill and file holes into these.
-If your project requires curring holes for square connectors, I recommend going with a plastic box.
+If your project requires cutting holes for square connectors, I recommend going with a plastic box.
 If you're ambitious, [you can have a PCB machined to make the front panel of your device very cheaply](https://www.youtube.com/watch?v=Yj0Bv4UEFSs).

 ## Soldering